Red Worms Farm: Reproduce Californian Worm

 Red Worms Farm – Floors

-Inside the red worms farm, a cement floor, plastic cloth, mat, or some material that allows the crop to be isolated from the soil is recommended to avoid attack by possible pests (flat-worms as planarians, leeches, ants).
+Inside the red worms farm, a cement floor, plastic cloth, mat, or some material that allows the crop to be isolated from the soil is recommended to avoid attack by possible pests (flatworms such as planarians, leeches, ants).
 The floor built with a slope between 2 and 5% prevents flooding of the bed when irrigation is used.

 Red Worms Farm – Roofs

-It is recommended to isolate the red worms farm from direct rain and provide shade, and better conditions for the California worms to work.
+It is recommended to isolate the red worms farm from direct rain and provide shade and better conditions for the California worms to work.
 In addition, it facilitates the handling of materials.
 The height can be about 98” x 120” (2.50 to 3 m).

 Red Worms Farm Enclosure